 But when you’ve got 2 million visitors annually to a town of fewer than 450,000 residents, things can get a bit crowded.
+Knowing where to stay in Cusco can be dicey.
 You’ll want to know the best places to stay depending on your interest and budget.

-I know that you’ll need to save your energy for that giant hike to the lost city, so I’ve got you covered in the accommodation department.
+I know that you’ll need to save your energy for that giant hike to the lost city, so I’ve got you covered for Cusco accommodation.
 I’ve put together this guide on where to stay in Cusco to help you navigate and make the most of this cool little tourist town.

 So kick back and read on, intrepid traveller.
-You’ll soon be feeling your Incan independence, knowing exactly where to stay in Cusco.
+You’ll soon know exactly where to stay in Cusco.

-Not worried about where you’ll be and just looking for a fit for you?
-Check out our top picks for Cusco in general!
+Not worried about where you’ll be and just looking for a fit for you as you’re backpacking through Peru?
+Check out my top picks for Cusco in general!

 Antigua Casona San Blas | Best Hotel in Cusco

-Strategically located in the middle of the city, this 3.5-star hotel makes for an ideal base in Cusco.
+Strategically located in the middle of the city, this is one of the best hotels and makes for an ideal base in Cusco.
 Guests can soak up the outdoors on the terrace or have a beverage at the bar.
 Staff are available 24 hours a day and can assist with booking tours and tickets

 Kokopelli Hostel Cusco | Best Hostel in Cusco

-Kokopelli in Cusco is located just a 2 minutes walk from Cusco’s Main Plaza.
+Kokopelli in Cusco is located just a 2-minute walk from Cusco’s Main Plaza.
 Their unique 200-year-old house will offer you the Magic of Cusco fusioned with Kokopelli’s Energy.
-All their efforts are focused in offering all that a traveller needs, and more!
+All their efforts are focused ionoffering all that a traveller needs, and more!

 Historic Centre